ABindoff/alex_mixed_models/pseudoreplication.md

 ![](pseudoreplication_files/figure-markdown_github/unnamed-chunk-9-1.png)

-The effect of treatment predicted by bootstrapping is 1.42, which is remarkably close to the simulated treatment effect.
-Compare this to the treatment effect predicted by the general linear model, 0.02.
+The treatment effect point estimate predicted by bootstrapping is 1.43, which is remarkably close to the simulated treatment effect.
+Compare this to the treatment effect point estimate predicted by *m*<sub>1</sub>, 0.02.
 The confidence interval estimated using the general linear model (in red) is excessively narrow, due to the large number of pseudoreplicates.
-This neatly highlights the issue of falsely drawing inference from an experiment with such a small number of replicates.
+This neatly highlights an issue of falsely drawing inference from an experiment with such a small number of replicates.
 Drawing samples from more embryos would give a better estimate of variability due to treatment within the *population*.
-In fact, although we did not show it here, drawing fewer samples from more replicates is better than more samples from fewer replicates in general.
+In fact, although we did not show it here, drawing fewer samples from more replicates is better than more samples from fewer replicates (in general).